SNamboko/alx-low_level_programming/0x00-hello_world/README.md

 - The C file name will be saved in the variable $CFILE
 - The output file should be named the same as the C file, but with the extension .s instead of .c.
 	- Example: if the C file is main.c, the output file should be main.s
+> > Correct output: export CFILE=2-main.c ; ./2-assembler where main.c contains a main function printing a string on the standard output.
 File: 2-assembler

 	3. Name
 A  script that compiles a C file and creates an executable named cisfun.
 - The C file name will be saved in the variable $CFILE
+> >
 File: 3-name

 	4. Hello, puts